Alumni By the Numbers

 New Presidential Scholars

-FDU President Sheldon Drucker, sixth from right, meets with Presidential Scholars at the Florham Campus.
+FDU President Sheldon Drucker meets with Presidential Scholars at the Florham Campus.

 Thirty-nine new Presidential Scholars started classes at Fairleigh Dickinson University this semester.
 An expansion of the Presidential Scholarship, which now provides full tuition on a merit basis to select incoming freshman at the Metropolitan and Florham Campuses, caused a surge in the number of applicants and recipients.